ponchodelosrios98/GraphQL_FullStack/README.md

-# Lyrical-GraphQL
+# GraphQL Lyrical
-Examples of usage in GraphQL in React and Nodejs
+Post and edit lyrics and songs

+## Platforms used:
+- GraphQL
+- React
+- Nodejs.